markwpearce/roku-draw2d-performance/README.md

 npm run build
 ```

+This will create the file `./out/roku-draw2d-performance.zip`, that can be sideloaded on a Roku.

 ## Running from VSCode

 1. Run debug configuration `BrightScript Debug: Launch`, and input appropriate details each time you debug,